caard0s0/united-atomic-bank/README.md

 &nbsp;

 <img src="./.github/imgs/atomic-bank-db-diagram.png" alt="United Atomic Bank DB Diagram" />
-United Atomic is a financial institution that specializes in intermediating money between savers and those in need of loans, as well as custody of that money.
+A Financial Institution specializing in the intermediation of money between savers and those in need of loans, as well as in the custody of this money.
+It was created following SOLID principles and Clean Architecture, for better scalability and code maintenance.
+Also, thinking about a reliable and well-tested application, with Unit and Automated Tests using Mock DB, the tests apply the concept of DB Stubs.

 &nbsp;